nobitagit/Silver-Cherry/README.md

 Images added to posts shrink to adapt to viewport on resize events.

 ##Layout
-Silver Cherry features a right widgetized sidebar which stacks under the main section in mobile view.
+Based on a 12 col grid system Silver Cherry features a right widgetized sidebar which stacks under the main section in mobile view.

 ##Menu